 This effectively allows organisations to configure separate servers to act as front end servers, leaving the message store and configuration on a backend server.

 The following procedure explains how to share configuration and data amongst MailEnable servers.

 MailEnable has extensively tested the instructions provided within this article and can confirm the steps are successful in the environments tested.
 The steps provided must be followed exactly as any variations are likely to cause issues.

 Enterprise Edition provides a clustering interface under the Messaging Manager properties section of the MailEnable Administration Program.
 It allows clustering of one or more front end MailEnable servers (providing web mail and other services) to a backend storage server.
-The following steps are provided if for Professional Edition or, if not using the clustering wizard provided with Enterprise Edition.
+The following steps are provided if not using the clustering wizard provided with Enterprise Edition.

 Step 1: Pre-Installation Requirements

 To facilitate this, firstly install (or have installed) a copy of

 MailEnable on a dedicated server within the organisation.
 This will